Angry BJP ends all talks with Shiv Sena post Uddhav Thackeray's comments

-Furious after Uddhav Thackeray made ‘disparaging’ comments about Prime Minister Narendra Modi, state BJP president Devendra Fadnavis stopped all discussions with the Sena, including seat-sharing for the October 15 assembly polls
+Furious at Sena chief's 'disparaging' comments about PM Narendra Modi, state BJP president Devendra Fadnavis stopped all talks with Sena, including seat-sharing for the October 15 assembly polls

 A month before the assembly polls, discussions over number of seats to be contested have driven a wedge into the Bharatiya Janata Party (BJP)-Shiv Sena alliance.
 Angry over the Sena chief’s recent comments against PM Narendra Modi in a function, the party has ordered that no form of communication shall be entertained with the Sena.